Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 \subsubsection{Approximate Triples}

-Most of the computational cost in IP-EOM-CCSDT arises from constructing the six-body $\hat{T}_{3}$ term, which scales as $\mathcal{O}(n^8)$.
-Many iterative and non-iterative approximations to non-relativistic EOM-CCSDT are available in the literature.\cite{CCSD_T_EOM1995, CCSD_star_1996, CCSD_star_1997, CC31997, CR_CCSDt2004, CCSDTA_2016} In this study, we use the approach introduced by Stanton and co-workers\cite{CCSDTA_2016}, where the ground state triples amplitudes are approximated at their lowest order.
+Most of the computational cost in IP-EOM-CCSDT arises from the construction of the triples amplitudes, which scales as $\mathcal{O}(n^8)$.
+Numerous iterative and non-iterative approximations to the non-relativistic EOM-CCSDT method have been proposed in the literature.\cite{CCSD_T_EOM1995, CCSD_star_1996, CCSD_star_1997, CC31997, CR_CCSDt2004, CCSDTA_2016} In this work, we employ the approach introduced by Stanton and co-workers\cite{CCSDTA_2016}, in which the ground-state triples amplitudes are approximated at the lowest perturbative order (beyond CCSD).